Oxford University Student City GuideSee All Student City Guides

 The first place that we have for you is The Bridge, which is the perfect nightclub for you and it recently celebrated its fifteenth anniversary.
 One of the best things about this nightclub is the DJ sets and the beautiful cocktails that they have to offer too!

 Next up we have one of the coolest bars that you’re likely to find in Oxford, The Duke of Cambridge.
-A trendy night full of cosmopolitan cocktails and the best that you can find in gin and various other drinks.
+A favourite night, full of cosmopolitan cocktails and the best that you can find in gin and various other drinks.
 Truly the coolest night out that you’ll find in Oxford and we cannot recommend it enough.

 Finally, we have Raoul’s Bar, which has some of the best food and the widest variety of drinks that you’ll see in Oxford.
 An enticing atmosphere and a welcoming manner from everyone including the regulars will have you coming back again and again; we cannot recommend it highly enough.

 Oxford has a wide variety of different festivals and the like that are run all the time and have everything from live music through to general community events so that you can meet new people.
 One event that we recommend is the Wilderness Festival, which offers some of the very best in live music at the moment.

 Oxford has a broad range of services that are provided including bus services which run hourly and train services which are offered too.
 The closest airport is London Oxford Airport which flies to a number of destinations, which is particularly useful if you’re looking for mini-break during the year or if you’re an international student and want to visit home!